snorre-k/idrive-docker/README.md

 - Login
 - `Linux user "root" is already having an active script setup with path "/IDriveForLinux/scripts/Idrivelib/lib/dashboard.pl".
 Configuring the same user profile with current path will terminate and delete all the existing scheduled jobs.
 Do you want to continue (y/n)?: y`
-- Backup content and definitions will keep, but you have to recreate your schedules
+- Backup content and definitions will keep, but you have to recreate your schedules.
+- If you have set your restore location to be beneath `/IDriveForLinux` you also have to adapt this, as IDrive is now located in `/opt/IDriveForLinux`.

 ## Timezone
 Be advised, that the containers timezone is UTC and so are the backup times and the log entries.